New help for widespread disease

 However, another type of autoimmune diabetes has also been identified, caused by an immunological reaction, in which the disease instead presents in adulthood; a slower version of type 1 diabetes known as latent autoimmune diabetes in adults (LADA).

-THE OTHER KIND The other kind of diabetes described in the Lancet article of 1936 – the one that failed to respond to insulin treatment – is included in what we now call type 2 diabetes.
+The other kind of diabetes described in the Lancet article of 1936 – the one that failed to respond to insulin treatment – is included in what we now call type 2 diabetes.
 However, the underlying causes remain unknown, although it is unlikely that a lack of some unknown factor makes the body sensitive to insulin.
 Instead, doctors and researchers are in some agreement that what we refer to as type 2 diabetes does not have a single cause and is not simply a single disease.

 “We must stop looking at type 2 diabetes as a single disease and instead see it as a syndrome including many forms of diabetes,” says Mikael Rydén, professor of clinical and experimental fat tissue research at Karolinska Institutet’s Department of Medicine, Huddinge and senior physician at Karolinska University Hospital.